-Mortality in early-2019 has been substantially lower than in the corresponding period in 2018.
-The cumulative mortality improvement for the first quarter of 2019 is +4.1%; i.e. if mortality in the remainder of 2019 is the same as in the corresponding part of 2018, then the annual improvement for 2019 will be +4.1% p.a.
-The cumulative improvement for the first quarter of 2019 is higher than in any of the previous ten years.
+Mortality in the first half of 2019 has been substantially lower than in the corresponding period in 2018.
+The cumulative mortality improvement reached a peak of 5.1% p.a. towards the end of April, before falling slightly to 4.8% p.a. at the end of June; i.e. if mortality in the remainder of 2019 is the same as in the corresponding part of 2018, then the annual improvement for 2019 will be +4.8% p.a.
+The cumulative improvement for the first half of 2019 is higher than in any of the previous ten years.